 Push-Up Beep Test

-The push up beep test measures upper body strength and endurance.
-In this test, the maximum number of push up are performed at a rate of 25 per minute.
+The push-up beep test measures upper body strength and endurance.
+In this test, the maximum number of push-up are performed at a rate of 25 push-ups per minute.
 The following information describes the procedures as once used for the NHL pre-draft testing combine (the test has since been replaced).
-There is a similar cadence push up test used for the FitnessGram Program, the President's Challenge Fitness Awards and the Connecticut Physical Fitness Test.
+There is a similar cadence push-up test used for the FitnessGram Program, the President's Challenge Fitness Awards and the Connecticut Physical Fitness Test.

-- equipment required: floor mat, metronome (if a metronome is not available, you can call out at the set cadence using a stopwatch, or create an audio track using the Team Beep Test software.
+equipment required: floor mat, method of indicating the desired pace of 25 per minute (simply, you can call out at the set cadence using a stopwatch.
+Other options are using a metronome or our free online push-up metronome.
+You can also create an audio track using the Team Beep Test software).

-- comments: The subjects should be instructed to spend as little time in the starting position beforehand in order to reduce fatigue and increase the number of repetitions.
+comments: The participants should be instructed to spend as little time in the starting position beforehand in order to reduce fatigue and increase the number of repetitions.
 The test is also sometimes called the press-up test.

 - A similar test, the cadence Bench Press Test performed at 25 per minute at a set weight.